 Using marine electronics when saltwater fishing can help you out immensely especially when you know how to use them properly.
 Devices such as fish finder’s, radar, autopilot, and trolling motors provide a huge advantage when it comes to catching more fish from a boat.

 If you want to find birds while fishing, your radar is a very helpful tool.
-Many of the newer radars will have a pre-integrated setting most often called “bird mode”.
+Many of the newer radars will have a pre-integrated setting, most often called “bird mode”.
 If your radar offers an automatic “bird mode” setting, it’s worth a try.
 The best radar set up to find birds from a long distance is the 6′ open array with 25kW.
-Some anglers have been able to tune and use modern solid state radar to target birds, even using the new dome style radar on smaller boats.
-Whether using your radar at night to find your way or to locate birds on the horizon during a fishing trip, your vessel’s radar is one of the most important tools board.
+Some anglers have been able to tune and use modern solid-state radar to target birds, even using the new dome-style radar on smaller boats.
+Whether using your radar at night to find your way or to locate birds on the horizon during a fishing trip, your vessel’s radar is one of the most important tools on board.

 With a trolling motor, anglers can control the boat’s movement to their advantage.
 They can slow down or speed up as necessary and present lures with ease by eliminating variables such as wind and current.

 Saltwater fishing is one of the most exciting ways to get out on the water and enjoy some quality time with friends or family.
 The saltwater fishing basics we’ve covered in this blog post will hopefully help you get out on the water with a little more knowledge.
 If you need additional information about gear, bait or regulations, be sure to check our other Fishing Tips & Guides for helpful links and articles that can provide all of the answers you’re looking for!

 Also, check out our find fishing spots map where we provide access points all over the country so you can start planning your adventure now!
 Happy Fishing!